edwardbrazier/claudecli/CONTRIBUTING.md

 The philosophy behind this tool is to provide a way for Claude to write code for you and provide advice, even if you don't know your way around the codebase well enough to provide the right files as context.

-The code style is specified in coder_system_prompt.txt.
+Some elements of the code style are specified (for Claude's benefit) in coder_system_prompt.txt.
+This project uses Black (https://github.com/psf/black) as a code formatter (Most IDE have an extension that makes straightforward to use it).
+Please format the code using this tool before submitting a PR.

 ### Development